The Drift Inn located on Dune Road in East Quogue was hit by a suspicious fire in February 2002 while it was closed for the season.

 However, the Drift Inn did not have any brawls as most bigger clubs did.
 The vibe was set by the staff who were laid back.
 They were all dressed beachy as if they just had picked up their beach blankets and were heading to grab a cold one to end their perfect day.

 The parking lot was almost smaller than the club itself.
-I would laugh because there was approximately 25 parking spaces yet they would need like five valet’s to handle it.
+I would laugh because there were approximately 25 parking spaces yet they would need like five valets to handle it.
 If you didn’t get there by 10pm, and the bar opened by 9pm, you would not be able to park on the premises.
 You would have to drive off Dune road and call a cab (so, so expensive!)

 One of the biggest attractions at the Drift Inn was a nightly occurrence.
 At some point, one of the bartenders would beckon a girl to climb on the bar.
 At that point, the girl or bartender would then encourage other women to follow.
 The entire rounded bar had 10-15 girls dancing on it.
 The bartenders would give these ladies different bottles of liquor.
 The women would turn the bottles upside down by pouring “shots” down the throats of waiting patrons.
 Both men and women would pony-up to the bar for a chance to get “shots”.

 The Drift Inn’s had a great set up too.
 There were three bars you could go to for a refill.
 But the main attraction of Drift Inn was the freedom to be inside, outside.
 Or you could just hang with your friends on the front porch, which was contoured with bench-like seating.
 It was also the best place to go dancing.
 By the end of the night, the entire inside was your dance floor.
-It didn’t matter where you were standing, if you felt like dancing you did.
+It did not matter where you were standing, if you felt like dancing you did.

 The Drift Inn was so unique.
 The question that many people have asked is what happened at the Drift Inn.
 An electrical fire in the middle of winter when the bar is closed for the season?
 Some people have gossiped that it was arson.
 A couple of years prior, the Pavilion burned to the ground also during the winter as well.
 What a strange, coincidence?